Prudhoe Youth Club F.C.: History

 Prudhoe Youth Club were formed in 1969.
 In 2015, Prudhoe Youth Club joined the Northern Alliance Division Two, gaining promotion into Division One in 2018.
 The following year, Prudhoe Youth Club merged with Prudhoe Town.
 In 2022, the club was admitted into the Northern League Division Two.

+22/23

+The 22/23 season wasa positive one for the Seniors.
+With over 14 separate scorers contributing to 64 goals, this earned the team 56 points, with 6 games to play.

 Ground

-The club currently play at Kimberley Park, Prudhoe, groundsharing with Newcastle University.
+The club currently play at Essity Park (Locally known as the Tip-Top), Prudhoe, groundsharing with Newcastle University.
+With both teams playing in the Northern League 2, it has led to the rise of the "Essity Park derby".